MalekMansour/Killer-Invasion/Ideas.md

 9. Tarot Cards: There is a website where you can buy a deck of Tarot Cards (12 cards) for $60.
 The cards will take about an hour to ship to your house.
 Different cards pulled will give different outcomes.
 The Blank (30% Chance) - Does Nothing.
 The Deaf (5% Chance) - Mutes the sound for 4 minutes in game.
 The Blind (5% Chance) - Makes the screen blurry for 4 minutes in game.
 The Flash (5% Chance) - Makes you 4X Faster for 4 minutes in game.
 The Turtle (5% Chance) - Makes you half your speed for 4 minutes in game.
 The Lunatic (5% Chance) - Makes the sanity go up to 80%.
 The Wise (5% Chance) - Makes the sanity go back to 0%.
 The Poor (5% Chance) - Loses half your money.
 The Rich (5% Chance) - Doubles your money.
 The Danger (5% Chance) - Plays loud evil laugh (does nothing).
 The Drunk (5% Chance) - Gives drunk effect for 4 minutes in game.
 The Dead Man (5% Chance) - Kills the player.
 The Guardian Angel (5% Chance) - Will freeze every killer in the game for 20 minutes in game.
 The Joker (5% Chance) - Will give a random effect.
 The Cave Man (5% Chance) - Will disable the computer for 4 minutes in game and turn off all lights.

-III.
-Roles
-1. Mechanics Design (Malek)
-2. Model and Character Design (Nathan - Mark)
-3. Environment Design (Nathan - Mark)
-4. Sound Design (We will work on this later)
-5. Darkweb Design (Daniel)
-6. Menu and Setting Design (We will work on this later)

-IV.
-Stages (have to work on)